 The only way to do reliable research on this topic is to actually work with those users to understand what their needs are.
 While this is much harder than it sounds due to biases introduced in such processes a real needs analysis requires that you start here.

-With that said, I suspect this exercise would show a broad swath of the target users are concerned with these questions:
+With that said, I suspect this exercise would show a broad swath of the target users is concerned with these questions:

-- Will I have a good experience working with the people behind website?
+- Will I have a good experience working with the people behind the website?